Contactless Fleet Management: Tracking & Theft Prevention

 The iPhone, and specifically the App Store, subsequently provided the platform.
 Meanwhile, tech companies innovated.
 In the case of contactless fleet management, Vector became the industry leader in digitized document software, which has since been dubbed perfect-scan.

-Vector’s mobile perfect scan technology works on iPhones, Android devices, and even PeopleNet PCTs.
-But what makes contactless fleet management possible is the fact that Vector also integrates telematics, GPS, transportation management systems (TMS), and document management systems (DMS) to allow freight companies to have total data integration.
+Vector’s mobile Perfect Scan technology works across iPhones, Android devices, and even PeopleNet PCTs.
+But the real innovation goes beyond scanning documents.
+Vector integrates telematics, GPS, and fleet vehicle tracking with transportation management systems (TMS) and document management systems (DMS), giving freight companies full data integration across every touchpoint.

-If we think different for a moment, Steve Jobs might have introduced Vector’s three revolutionary products as such:
+If we think differently for a moment, Steve Jobs might have introduced Vector’s three revolutionary products as such:

 “The first product is perfect-scan technology that provides best-in-class digitized documents.
 The second is a customizable interface that allows those documents to be shared through complete system integration between warehouse, driver, back office, and customer that will streamline workflow—and cash flow.
 And the third is a breakthrough, contactless risk mitigation platform that will ensure the safety of entire swaths of the freight industry.”